PatrickGTR/OnPlayerTeleport/README.md

 * [RyDeR](https://forum.sa-mp.com/showthread.php?t=273263): GetPointZPos

 ## Callback ##
+You can check is player still in hacked position and how many seconds

+    IsPlayerTeleporting(playerid)

 You can try reset to the old position or/and warn/kick/ban

     public OnPlayerTeleport(playerid, Float:distance, Float:oldx, Float:oldy, Float:oldz)